OmkarArdekar12/CodeElevate/README.md

-# CodeElevate - Stay Updated
+# CodeElevate - Stay Updated and Connected